LUGM/TechTatva-15/README.md

 ###TechTatva'15

-The Official iOS App for TechTatva'15 cultural fest of MIT,Manipal
+The Official iOS App for TechTatva'15, Tech Fest of MIT, Manipal

 Open-Source Project